Yaser003/cse15l-lab-reports/LabReport5.md

 Option 8: ```-f```

 The -f option in grep allows you to search for patterns that are listed in a file, rather than typing them directly on the command line.
 This can be useful when you have a large number of patterns to search for, or when the patterns are complex and difficult to type out manually.
-To use -f, you provide the name of the file containing the patterns using the -f option followed by the name of the file.
+To use ```-f```, you provide the name of the file containing the patterns using the ```-f``` option followed by the name of the file.
 The patterns in the file should be listed one per line.

 Example 8.1: